jusoftdev/desktopSee/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Setup the plugin for your environment
+Setup the application for your environment

 ### Installation / Setup